How to Prepare Your Products for the Holidays

 The good news is that there are ways you can make sure your brand sticks in the shoppers’ minds even after the purchase has been made and they’ve left your store.
 Branding your products with your logo and name can go a long way.
 Plus, it gives your brand extra exposure when your customers use your products.

 If you sell apparel through Printful, you can add inside or outside labels to your products.
 Inside labels are available for shirts that have tear-away labels.
 This means that in the production process, we’ll tear off the manufacturer’s label and print yours instead.
-Just keep in mind that there’s specific information every inside label must include by law:

 Inside label printing is also available for some of our cut & sew items, like leggings.